Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

 \subsection{Separatrices Loops (S-Loops)}

 After all false critical cells are fixed, we proceed to fix the incorrect gradient pairings encountered when tracing separatrices from each saddle.
-Each iteration of our method consists of three steps: \updated{(1) in the $k$th iteration,} extract ascending/descending paths and saddle-saddle connectors from the current edited data $g^{(k)}$ based on gradient pairings; (2) identify the corresponding \emph{troublemaker}; (3) edit the scalar value of vertices forming the \emph{troublemaker} to correct the pairing.
+Each iteration of our method consists of three steps: (1) in the $k$th iteration, extract separatrices from the currently edited data $g^{(k)}$ based on gradient pairings; (2) identify the corresponding \emph{troublemaker}; (3) edit the scalar value of the vertices forming the \emph{troublemaker} to correct the pairing.

 The troublemaker may be a 0-cell (paired with an incorrect 1-cell in descending separatrices), a 1-cell (paired with an incorrect 2-cell in saddle-saddle connectors), or a 2-cell (paired with an incorrect 3-cell in ascending separatrices).
 We now analyze each case based on the different dimensions of the troublemaker.